It Could Always Be Worse

 It’s as if the words I speak are instantly discredited.

-It’s a phrase that arouses irritability to an event that triggers anger.
+It’s a phrase that provokes irritation at an event that triggers anger.

 I am not uninformed about the issues of the day.

-I don’t need to be reminded of the hardships of others.
+I don’t need to be reminded of others’ hardships.

 I simply need reassurance that things will get better.

-I wish not to discredit the pain experienced by another.
+I do not wish to discredit the pain experienced by others.

 I wish not to compare my situation to his.